Ouachita madtom: Distribution

-The Ouachita madtom was considered an Endangered Species by the IUCN in 1986 and 1988 but assessments in 1990 and 1994 showed it to be vulnerable.
+The Ouachita madtom was considered an Endangered Species by the IUCN in 1986 and 1988.
+Assessments in 1990 and 1994 showed it to be vulnerable, but it was again listed as endangered in 2010.
 The Ouachita madtom is found only in the upper forks of the Saline River (Ouachita River) system and in one tributary of the Ouachita River in Central Arkansas, United States.

 Habitat

 A usual inhabitant of clear, small to medium, gravel-bottomed streams, the Ouachita madtom has been found in extremely shallow areas of the Saline River.
 It also is found in quiet backwaters under large rocks.